-PORTER'S FIVE FORCES FRAMEWORK
+PORTER'S FIVE FORCES

 Michael Porter's Five Forces is probably the best known framework used in the preparation of the case interviews.
-It helps to assess the attractiveness of an industry and can be used in order to evaluate market entry as wells as competitive advatage opportunities.
+It helps to assess the attractiveness of an industry and can be used in order to evaluate market entry as wells as competitive advantage opportunities.
+The competitive advantage in an industry is dependent on five primary forces: Threat of new entrants, bargaining power of buyers and suppliers, threat of substitute products, rivalry within the industry

 - Market Entry (also see Market Entry Framework)

-- · Competitive response
+- Competitive response

 - M&A